Leaders Must Be Present with People

 Crazy Busy

 Many of us are “crazy busy” these days.
-(See our previous blog on “The Glorification of Busy.”)
+(See our article, “The Glorification of Busy.”)
 And some people are time-sinks, draining your precious time with interruptions and “administrivia.”

 Leaders must reframe this conflict between pressures and presence.
 Harvard University’s Ronald Heifetz and Marty Linsky remind us that “the work is through the people.”